UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Before switching electricity providers, calculate if your potential savings will exceed the early termination fee before your current contract ends.

-Before you commit to a contract, you must look at the exit strategy.
-Early Termination Fees (ETFs) are standard in Texas, but the amounts vary wildly.
-TXU Energy typically charges a cancellation fee that varies by plan, often ranging from $150 to $295.
-This is designed to keep you locked in for the long haul.
+Before you commit to a long-term contract, you must look at the exit strategy.
+Early Termination Fees (ETFs) are standard practice in the deregulated Texas market, but the penalty amounts vary wildly.
+TXU Energy typically charges a flat cancellation fee that scales by plan length, often ranging from $150 to $295.
+This premium fee is designed to keep you locked into their ecosystem for the long haul.

-Frontier Utilities and similar budget providers sometimes use a different structure.
-While some have flat fees, others charge a fee for every month remaining on your contract.
+The Frontier Utilities early termination fee structure often differs from legacy brands.
+While they do utilize flat fees on some plans, budget providers occasionally charge a fee for every month remaining on your contract.
 For example, if the fee is $20 per month remaining and you cancel with 10 months left, you owe $200.
 However, if you only have two months left, you only owe $40.
-It is vital to read the fine print on the EFL to see which method they use.
+Always check the fine print on the EFL to see which method they enforce.

-Many Texas electricity contracts waive the early termination fee when you move, but you’ll typically need to provide proof—confirm in your Terms of Service.
-You will likely need to provide a forwarding address or lease agreement.
+Many Texas electricity contracts waive the early termination fee when you move, but you will typically need to provide proof.
+Confirm this in your Terms of Service.
+You will likely need to provide a forwarding address or lease agreement to successfully waive the penalty.

 Infographic comparing TXU Energy's advanced app features and Frontier Utilities' simple billing tools on a tablet.